 Fast-forward to 2020.
 Christine Lagarde now presides over the European Central Bank where she will be signing billions of banknotes.
 Deutsche Bank – which is no longer headed by John Cryan – announces that cash will stay around for decades.
 As for digital currencies, they will lead to the extinction of cards, not cash.

-The reports are based on a survey of 3,600 customers across the US, UK, China, Germany, France and Italy and forecast trends in cash online, mobile, crypto and blockchain.
+The reports are based on a survey of 3,600 customers across the US, UK, China, Germany, France and Italy and forecast trends in cash online, mobile, crypto and An unchangeable digital record where transactions are processed and verified by a network of independent computers rather than by a single referee.
+This decentralised structure has been described as an open distributed ledger.
+It supposedly enhances security as there is no single entity to be hacked.
+It also protects personal identity and guarantees that governments can’t block transactions or otherwise manipulate the payments space.
+The blockchain is the underlying technology supporting most ...
+More.
 The reports are in three parts; the third is not yet published:

 “When people discuss the future of payments they tend to predict the end of cash,” the study states.
 “Our view is different.
 Not only do we think cash will be around for a long time, we see the transition to digital payments as having the potential to do no less than rebalance global economic power.”

 Two-thirds of the people surveyed said they had considered increasing cash holdings given the economic uncertainty around the US-China trade war, conflict in the Middle East, and the potential effects of Brexit.
-The report also recognizes that cash has attributes which are unmatched by other A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. methods.
+The report also recognizes that cash has attributes which are unmatched by other A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More methods.
 It helps users remain anonymous and protects against cyberattacks.
 Buy over 40% say cash enables them to easily track spending and make payments faster.
 They find cash to be convenient, accepted almost everywhere, and secure.